Table of Contents

 Vegan meals are not only fillers but can be a valuable source of fiber, vitamins, and minerals.

-Thus, meat, fruits, grains, and vegetables make up a good dog diet.
+Thus, meat, fruits, grains, and vegetables comprise a good dog diet.

 High-quality dog foods have healthy amounts of these components suitable for your dog's digestive system.